TTLabs/EvaporateJS/README.md

    because built-in support for AWS lambda has been removed.
 Follow the instructions [here](##using-aws-lambda-to-sign-requests).
 5. `signResponseHandler` now only acts on the response from `signUrl`.
 It cannot be used to sign a request on its own.
-   To sign a request without using `signUrl`, use a pluggable signing method specifid with `customAuthMethod`.
+   To sign a request without using `signUrl`, use a pluggable signing method specified with `customAuthMethod`.
 6. If you require support for browseers that do not implement [ES6 Promises](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-promise-constructor)
    (Internet Explorer), you will need to include a compliant Promise polyfill such as [es6-promise](https://github.com/stefanpenner/es6-promise).

-#### Changes to Behavior
+#### Changes to Basic Retry on Error Behavior
-1. With the addition of pluggable signing methods implementing the Promise interface, it is possible for the signing method to reject.
-Previously, Evaporated treated virutally any error in the upload process as a trigger to (indefinitely) retry the request.
+1. With the addition of pluggable signing methods implementing the Promise interface, it is possible for the signing method promise to reject.
+Previously, Evaporated treated virtually any error in the upload process as a trigger to (indefinitely) retry the request.
 As of v2.0, if the pluggable signing method rejects, the file upload will also reject.
 If you use the functionality provided through `signerUrl`, then the upload will reject if the signing request responds with HTTP Status 401 or 403.

-Evaporate is a javascript library for uploading files from a browser to

 ## License